Thayjes/Finding_Lane_Lines/writeup_template.md

 ### 1. Pipeline Description

-My pipeline consisted of the following steps :
+My pipeline consists of the following steps :

 1. First I converted the image to grayscale image.
 As it is easier to do image processing techniques on a grayscale image.
 The image is displayed below